About

 Sabbath Keepers indicates our allegiance to the law of God.

-Seventh-day Adventist identifies our religious affiliation.
+Seventh-day Adventists identify our religious affiliation.

 Mark 2:28 identifies who we serve.